liuzechun/Bi-Real-net/README.md

 Clone and have a try with our new pytorch implementation!

 \[March 28th 2021\]
 Our newest paper "[ReActNet: Towards Precise Binary Neural Network with Generalized Activation Functions](https://www.ecva.net/papers/eccv_2020/papers_ECCV/papers/123590137.pdf)" achieves 65.8% accuracy on Bi-Real Net-18 structure with simple ReAct functions.
-Check this paper if you are interested,
+Check this paper if you are interested.

 # Reference